 My neighborhood cafes are very important to me back home in NYC, and I always try to incorporate that into my travels by finding coffee shops that I could see as being my go-to if I lived there.
-By some stroke of luck, I found my spot just down the street from my hostel.
+By some stroke of luck, I found my spot just down the street from my hostel in Chiang Mai.
 It is totally out of the way and near nothing else of interest, so I’m not sure how expats have caught on to the amazingness that is Bird’s Nest Cafe.

 Speaking as a coffee snob, I will say that their coffee is so-so.
 But their food is PHENOMENAL.
 They have a generous selection of both Thai and Mediterranean dishes (why oh why didn’t I try the hummus and guac?).
 I sampled the cinnamon coconut smoothie (served in an actual coconut) multiple times, as well as their curry, a pesto chicken sandwich, and some kind of local porridge.
 Ohmygod so good.
 So so good.